cmbr326/BAE305_Aquaponics-Project/README.md

 # BAE305_Aquaponics.Project

-# Summary:
+## Summary:

-   The purpose of this project is to have an autonomous fish tank system for the overall aquaponics project.
-The components included in this system are a temperature sensor amd display, automatic feeder, and an automatic water pump.
+   The purpose of this project is to have an autonomous aquaponics system which includes an autonomous fish tank and plant growing enviroment.
+The two systems, the fish tank and the garden, work together by providing and filtering water for eachother.
 Each of these components is vital to keep a livable enviroment for the fish while also benefiting the plants.
-The entire tank is a system and could be used by a consumer who wants a completely autonomous fish tank and could also add on the plant portion of this aquaponics system.

 # Design Description: